City, Population and History

 The changing cultural make-up of Kingston is reflective of immigration trends across Australia, with the Italian and Greek population ageing, and an increase in people arriving from India and China.
 About 30 per cent of Kingston’s population was born overseas, with 22 per cent of households speaking a language other than English, including Greek, Mandarin, Russian, Italian and Cantonese.

-Read more: City of Kingston Multicultural Profile, and Demographics and Forecasts.
+Read more: Health and Wellbeing, City of Kingston Multicultural Profile, and Demographics and Forecasts.

 The City encompasses a total land area of 91 square kilometres, is a residential and industrial area, with substantial areas of open space.
 With significant residential areas in the west and south, there are also major industrial nodes around Moorabbin, Braeside, Moorabbin Airport and Clayton South.
 The central and eastern areas contain significant areas of primary industry, such as high-value horticulture and flower cultivation.
 There are also substantial areas designated for leisure and environmental value, including golf courses, wetlands and significant areas of foreshore.